penfever/simpleOS/src/os/readme.md

 ## FOPEN
 fopen is case insensitive -- you can type either lowercase or uppercase.
 You can ignore trailing spaces when entering a filename.
-You can include the period before the file extension or exclude it. fopen accepts a ‘w’ flag for write access, and an ‘r’ flag for read-only access.
+You can include the period before the file extension or exclude it.

+fopen accepts a ‘w’ flag for write access, an ‘r’ flag for read-only access, and an 'a' flag for append access, which is recognized only by fputc/fputs.

 If the file open is successful, fopen will print a file pointer to the uart. type this pointer value into the console (including 0x for hexadecimal values) in order to access the file. fopen also opens devices, including pushbuttons and LEDs, and returns a file pointer which allows you to pass input to those devices.